-Conditions in Israel, including the recent attack by Hamas and other terrorist organizations from the Gaza Strip and elsewhere in the region, and Israel's war against them, may adversely affect our operations and limit our ability to market our products, which would lead to a decrease in revenues.
+Conditions in Israel, including Israel's conflicts with Hamas and other terrorist organizations, and ongoing regional conflicts, as well as political and economic instability, may adversely affect our operations and limit our ability to market our products, which would lead to a decrease in revenues.

-Since a material portion of our operations are conducted in Israel and certain members of our board of directors and management as well as many of our employees and consultants, including employees of our service providers, are located in Israel, our business and operations are directly affected by economic, political, geopolitical and military conditions in Israel.
-Since the establishment of the State of Israel in 1948, a number of armed conflicts have occurred between Israel and its neighboring countries and terrorist organizations active in the region.
-These conflicts have involved missile strikes, hostile infiltrations and terrorism against civilian targets in various parts of Israel, which have negatively affected business conditions in Israel.
+Since a material portion of our operations are conducted in Israel, and certain members of our board of directors and management, as well as many of our employees and consultants, including employees of our service providers, are located in Israel, our business and operations are directly affected by economic, political, geopolitical, and military conditions in Israel.
+Since the establishment of the State of Israel in 1948, and in recent years, a number of armed conflicts have occurred between Israel and its neighboring countries and terrorist organizations active in the region.
+These conflicts have involved missile strikes, hostile infiltrations, abduction of soldiers and citizens, and terrorism against civilian targets in various parts of Israel, which have negatively affected business conditions in Israel.